Public shame is one of the oldest social technologies humans have ever invented.

 This is the mechanism the internet genuinely changed.

+Pre-screenshot, the half-life of a public mistake was the news cycle.
+The story moved on.
+People grew.
+The community absorbed the cost.
 Post-screenshot, every utterance is permanent and re-litigatable.
-Clapton’s 1976 stage rant is searchable.
+Clapton’s 1976 rant is searchable.
 A 2014 tweet is searchable.
 A 2008 photograph with a now-disgraced friend is searchable.
 The archive never forgives, because the archive is not a person.
 It is a substrate.

 This produces a moral economy in which growth is structurally impossible.
 The person is not the current behavior.
-The person is the worst available receipt about them, weighted by recency only when the recency damns them harder than the archive does.
+The person is the worst available receipt about them, weighted by recency only when recency damns them harder than the archive does.
+The function of the receipt is not to track who someone currently is.
+The function is to keep available, in perpetuity, the option to revoke them.

 5. Outsourcing moral attention

-Public shame has always had a hidden function that nobody admits to: it is a cheap substitute for the harder moral work of one’s actual life.
+Public shame has always had a hidden function nobody admits to: it is a cheap substitute for the harder moral work of one’s actual life.

 A finite amount of moral attention is available to a finite human being.
 The people in your life — the colleague you treated impatiently, the parent who needs a call, the friend you have not been honest with, the neighbor whose name you do not know — exist in a relational field where your action would actually compound or relieve harm.
+Denouncing Quentin Tarantino on Reddit does none of that.
+It feels morally productive, which is the trap.
+Hours of attention can be spent earnestly grieving Joss Whedon’s legacy in a comment section — attention that has zero effect on Whedon, zero effect on his alleged victims, zero effect on the next showrunner abusing the next cast.

 The categorical collapse — what shame rituals always do to standards